neuroconductor/fMRIscrub/README.md

-Two scans from the [ABIDE I](http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html) are included in `fMRIscrub`: `Dat1` has many artifacts whereas `Dat2` is relatively artifact-free.
+Two scans from the [ABIDE I](http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html) are included in `fMRIscrub`: `Dat1` has many artifacts whereas `Dat2` has few visible artifacts.
 Both are vectorized sagittal slices stored as numeric matrices.
 They are loaded into the environment upon loading the package.